 - Prior bankruptcies may put you at risk.
 While negative information disappears from your credit report in 7 years, some banks may take the last 7 years very seriously, and any abnormalities may put them off.

 Being self-employed isn’t going to get in the way of you being approved for a mortgage – it just means there will be slightly different processes.

-Self-employment mortgages are regarded as slightly riskier in the lender’s eyes, which is why you’ll need a thorough mortgage specialist to ensure you have all the necessary requirements for applying for a mortgage.
+Self-employment mortgages and freelancer mortgages are regarded as slightly riskier in the lender’s eyes, which is why you’ll need a thorough mortgage specialist to ensure you have all the necessary requirements for applying for a mortgage.

 You are considered self-employed when you own 20% or more of a share of a business from which you earn an income.
 You could be a partner, contractor, sole trader, or director.